1975–76 Detroit Pistons season

-The 1975–76 NBA season was the Detroit Pistons' 28th season in the NBA and 19th season in the city of Detroit.
+The 1975–76 Detroit Pistons season was the Detroit Pistons' 28th season in the NBA and 19th season in the city of Detroit.
 The team played at Cobo Arena in downtown Detroit.

 The Pistons made a major move in the off-season, trading perennial All-Star Dave Bing to the Washington Bullets for NBA assist leader Kevin Porter.
-Porter would only play 19 games for the Pistons in 1975-76, missing the bulk of the season with an injury.
+Porter would only play 19 games for the Pistons in 1975–76, missing the bulk of the season with an injury.
 Bing represented Washington at the 1976 NBA All-Star Game, honored as the game MVP.
 The team also made a move at mid-season, firing coach Ray Scott.
 Greg Eno from Out of Bounds described his January dismissal, "Thirty years ago and a month, Scott was conducting practice -- the Pistons were in a terrible slump at the time -- and management strode onto the court, relieved Ray Scott of his silver whistle, and marched him off the court to give him the Ziggy -- that Detroit word for a coach getting fired.
 The Pistons hadn't yet learned to act with class in 1976.
 They were still a bush league franchise, even though Bing and Scott and Lanier had combined to put pro basketball on the map in Detroit.
 So the firing of Scott -- in front of his stunned players -- in January 1976 was done with all the subtlety of July 4th fireworks."
 He was replaced by assistant Herb Brown.

 The Pistons finished with a 36-46 (.439) record, 2nd place in the Midwest Division.
 The team was led by forward Curtis Rowe (16.0 ppg, 8.7 apg, NBA All-Star) and center Bob Lanier (21.3 ppg, 11.7 rpg).
-Detroit advanced to the 1976 NBA Playoffs, winning 10 of their 11 final games, and then won their first round series of the Western Conference playoffs 2-1 over the Milwaukee Bucks, the team's first playoff series win since the 1961-62 Detroit Pistons season.
-Detroit won the deciding 3rd game of the series in Milwaukee 107-104, securing the win with a late Chris Ford steal.
-The team then fell to the Golden State Warriors 4-2 in the Western Conference Semi-Finals, dropping the 6th game in overtime 118-116 at Cobo Arena in Detroit.
+Detroit advanced to the 1976 NBA Playoffs, winning 10 of their 11 final games, and then won their first round series of the Western Conference playoffs 2–1 over the Milwaukee Bucks, the team's first playoff series win since the 1961-62 Detroit Pistons season.
+Detroit won the deciding 3rd game of the series in Milwaukee 107–104, securing the win with a late Chris Ford steal.
+The team then fell to the Golden State Warriors 4–2 in the Western Conference Semi-Finals, dropping the 6th game in overtime 118–116 at Cobo Arena in Detroit.